scheme-requests-for-implementation/srfi-126/srfi-126.md

 an exact non-negative integer.
 It signifies that the function need not return an integer greater than `bound`, although it may do so.

+- `(hash-salt)` (procedure)

+Returns a global and constant salt value for use in hash functions.
+This is a random value for every run of the program, except when the environment variable `SRFI_126_HASH_SEED` is set to a non-empty string before program startup.

 - `(equal-hash obj)` (procedure)
 - `(equal-hash obj bound)`